marvin-hsu/command-line-rust/README.md

 # command-line-rust

-This repo is a collection of exercises based on the examples in the book "Command Line Rust".
+This repo is a collection of exercises based on the examples in the book "[Command Line Rust](https://www.oreilly.com/library/view/command-line-rust/9781098109424/)".

 ## Exercise Purpose

-the book initially showcases Clap 2.0, all the exercises have been upgraded to utilize the latest version 4.0.
+By working through the exercises in this book, we can gain a deeper understanding of Rust and become familiar with the usage of Clap.
+Meanwhile, the book initially showcases Clap 2.0, all the exercises have been upgraded to utilize the latest version, 4.0.

 ## Exercise Chapters